The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Data Postprocessing

 \subsection{Corrections for Orbital Kinematics}

-In the course of its orbit around Earth, the speed of a \textsc{Capella} satellite relative to the target changes by up to $\pm$7.6~km\,s$^{-1}$ if the orbital plane is parallel to the line of sight.
-The resulting frequency shifts (by up to 18~MHz) need to be compensated (1) by utilizing active Doppler correction, where the frequency of the local oscillator is continuously modified such that the observed frequency of light from the target does not change; and/or (2) adjusting the observed frequency at the correlation stage.
-Since we foresee a channelization of data before correlation (to be discussed in Section~\ref{sec:correlation}), active Doppler correction (option 1) will be necessary to prevent shifting data out of their spectral bands.
-This requires the construction of accurate orbit models that can be applied to the receiver settings in real time.
+In the course of its orbit around Earth, the speed of a satellite relative to the target changes by up to $\pm$7.6~km\,s$^{-1}$ if the orbital plane is parallel to the line of sight.
+The resulting frequency shifts (by up to 18~MHz for \textsc{Capella} and 2.5~MHz for \textsc{Mimosa}) need to be compensated (1) by utilizing active Doppler correction, where the frequency of the local oscillator is continuously modified such that the observed frequency of light from the target does not change; and/or (2) adjusting the observed frequency at the correlation stage.
+The latter option requires the construction of accurate orbit models that can be applied to the receiver settings in real time.

 Relativistic effects need to be considered, and corrected for, in addition.
-A speed of 7.6~km\,s$^{-1}$ relative to the target and/or the correlator corresponds to a Lorentz factor $\gamma = 1 + 3.2\times10^{-10}$, resulting in a special relativistic Doppler shift of 220~Hz at 690~GHz and a time dilation of 0.32~ns per second.
-Since the \textsc{Capella} satellites move at different distances from the center of Earth, they also experience differential gravitational time dilations and differential gravitational redshifts; both effects scale with a factor
+A speed of 7.6~km\,s$^{-1}$ relative to the target and/or the correlator corresponds to a Lorentz factor $\gamma = 1 + 3.2\times10^{-10}$, resulting in a special relativistic Doppler shift of 220~Hz at 690~GHz and 32~Hz at 100~GHz, and a time dilation of 0.32~ns per second.
+Since our VLBI satellites move at different distances from the center of Earth, they also experience differential gravitational time dilations and differential gravitational redshifts; both effects scale with a factor

 (with $G$ being Newton's constant, $M_\oplus$ being the mass of Earth, and $R_{1,2}$ being the two orbit radii) to very good approximation for our range of orbit radii.
 For orbit altitudes of 450~km and 600~km, respectively, we have $\Lambda = 1.4\times10^{-11}$; this corresponds to a differential redshift of 9.7~Hz at 690~GHz and a differential time dilation of 14~ps per second.